Mandar Syah: Political gains

-The rise of the Makassar Kingdom in the first half of the 17th century had grave consequences for the Sultante of Ternate.
+The rise of the Makassar Kingdom in the first half of the 17th century had grave consequences for the Sultanate of Ternate.
 Large areas such as Buton, Banggai, Tobungku, Menado, Sula and Buru fell away from Ternatan overlordship.
 Here, the growing power of the VOC turned out to be advantageous.
 Ternate supported the VOC expedition to Makassar in 1667 with a small force.
 Makassar was crushed with the help of the Bugis leader Arung Palakka and forced to sign the Treaty of Bongaya in the same year.
 One of the stipulations was that Ternate regained its old vassals in Sulawesi and adjacent islands.
 Another political rival, the Tidore Sultanate, left its traditional alliance with Spain and made contracts with the VOC in 1657 and 1667, which for the moment put an end to the long history of Ternatan-Tidorese rivalries and petty wars.
+In 1663, Spain abandoned its forts in Tidore and Gammalamo in southern Ternate which it had held since 1606.

 The legacy of Sultan Mandar Syah was therefore ambivalent: on one hand close dependency on the VOC, but on the other hand a strengthening of the Sultan's own powers at the expense of officials and chiefs, and a dramatic increase in territory.
 These contradiction would lead to open anti-Dutch rebellion under his son Sibori Amsterdam who succeeded him in 1675.